 - 2.11 The County Council has produced profile documents that detail the mineral and environmental context in the Environmental Character Areas which form the basis for the Worcestershire Green Infrastructure Framework: Worcestershire County Council Environmental Character Areas (ECAs)7.
-Clifton upon Teme lies within 2 Environmental Character Areas: Environmental Character Area 1 The Teme Valley and Wyre Forest; and Environmental Character Area 23 Eardiston. - 2.12 The strategic Green Infrastructure(GI) approach for the Teme Valley and Wyre Forest ECA is to protect and enhance.
-The overarching principles identified by the GI partnership are to: - enhance stream and river corridors, - protect ancient countryside character, - protect and enhance the ancient woodland habitats of the Wyre Forest; and - to enhance and expand acid grassland habitats. - 2.13 The strategic GI approach for the Eardiston ECA is to protect and restore.
-The overarching principle identified by the GI partnership is to protect and restore networks and connectivity to the wider Teme Valley landscape. - 2.14 The NDP area also includes Marlpits Coppice which is recognised for its wildlife value.
+Clifton upon Teme lies within Environmental Character Area 1 - The Teme Valley and Wyre Forest. - 2.12 The strategic Green Infrastructure(GI) approach for the Teme Valley and Wyre Forest ECA is to protect and enhance.
+The overarching principles identified by the GI partnership are to: - enhance stream and river corridors, - protect ancient countryside character, - protect and enhance the ancient woodland habitats of the Wyre Forest; and - to enhance and expand acid grassland habitats. - 2.13 The NDP area also includes Marlpits Coppice which is recognised for its wildlife value.